fadden/HGRTool/README.md

 A brief [demo video](https://youtu.be/Cr55oV_MjX4) is also available.

+This is not meant to be the future of graphics editing.
+This is primarily a vehicle for me to play with JavaScript+HTML+CSS.

 ## Source Code and License ##

 The program was written in JavaScript, HTML, and CSS.
 It was developed with